Retrofit Strategy: A Whole-House Way of Thinking

 Walls, roofs, floors, windows, and junctions are considered before mechanical systems.
 The building fabric sets the baseline.
 It determines energy demand, temperature stability, and long-term resilience.

 Ventilation is considered alongside insulation and airtightness, not after them.
-Ventilation is simply the controlled movement of fresh air through a home.
-It supports health, manages moisture, and ensures that comfort improvements do not create new risks.
+Ventilation is the controlled movement of fresh air through a home.
+In practical terms, it is how stale air is removed and moisture is managed.
+It supports health and helps ensure that comfort improvements do not introduce new risks.

 These decisions are not made abstractly.
 They are tested.